 Get closer to George with Brit Music Tours

 If you’re ready to visit some of the key locations from George Michael’s life, we can help.
 At Brit Music Tours, we specialise in running authentic tours that bring you closer to your heroes than ever.
 Each of our guides is an expert in their field and can help you enjoy an unforgettable music history experience.
-So if you want to get out and meet other like-minded fans, our tours are ideal.
+So if you want to get out and meet other like-minded fans, and learn about Michael’s solo career, our tours are ideal.
 Why not get in touch today to find out more?
-Or click this link to book our George Michael Tour.
+Or click here for info and booking our George Michael Tour.